Nilgai: Description

 The nilgai is the largest antelope in Asia.
 It stands 1–1.5 m at the shoulder; the head-and-body length is typically between 1.7–2.1 m.
 Males weigh 109–288 kg; the maximum weight recorded is 308 kg.
 Females are lighter, weighing 100–213 kg.
-Sexual dimorphism is prominent; the males are larger than females and differ in colouration.
+Sexual dimorphism is prominent; the males are larger than females and differ in and colouration.